 Seek Medical Attention Promptly: If you are injured on the job (e.g., bitten, kicked, stepped on) provide immediate first-aid.
 Stop the bleeding of wounds and wash the affected areas with soap and water.
-For fieldwork where soap and water may not be readily available, use of baby wipes (available in small portable packages) or alcohol-based cleansing gel is acceptable.
+Where soap and water may not be readily available, use of baby wipes (available in small portable packages) or alcohol-based cleansing gel is acceptable.
 Alcohol-based gels are neutralized by organic matter so the first application should be wiped off to remove debris, or the area can be cleaned first with a baby wipe, and the next application of gel can be left on the skin.

-- Immediately report the incident to the facility director, your supervisor, or the teaching instructor if applicable. - Those individuals needing immediate medical treatment for serious injuries may visit an appropriate healthcare provider for treatment (e.g., emergency room, primary care physician, students may also be treated at Student Health Services).
-Immediate medical treatment may be required if: - An individual's ability to breath properly is affected; - Bleeding is excessive and difficult to control; - An injury clearly needs sutures; or - There is a loss of consciousness associated with the incident. - If you are working with a purposefully infected animal, the individual seeking medical attention must take a Hazard Summary sheet or agent SDS and present them to the healthcare provider prior to receiving services.
-It is important that the healthcare provider be made aware of the hazards present in the facility in order to appropriately diagnose and treat an individual.
+- Immediately report the incident to your supervisor (if applicable). - Individuals needing immediate medical treatment for serious injuries should visit the nearest medical treatment center (e.g., emergency room or urgent care clinic). - Immediate medical treatment may be required if: - An individual's ability to breath properly is affected; - Bleeding is excessive and difficult to control; - o An injury clearly needs sutures; or - There is a loss of consciousness associated with the incident.